Today I want to share a Japanese garlic fried rice recipe that I learned from a restaurant chef.

 How to make Japanese fried rice

-Note: I learned how to prepare the Japanese garlic fried rice from a chef working in a Japanese restaurant and decided to use the Chinese wok and high power stove to generate the wok aroma, a typical Chinese method.
+Note: I learned how to prepare Japanese garlic fried rice from a chef working in a Japanese restaurant and decided to use the Chinese wok and high-power stove to generate the wok aroma, a typical Chinese method.
 As a result, it is not exactly the way he does it with the teppan.
-Therefore, I do not claim that this is authentic Japanese fried rice, but I improvise it based on his method.
+Therefore, I do not claim this is authentic Japanese fried rice, but I improvise it based on his method.

 1. Fried the garlic to perfection

 Crispy garlic is the secret ingredient of the best Japanese garlic fried rice.
 You need to fry the garlic separately from the rice before mixing them.

 This is the most crucial step of this recipe.
 The purpose is to fry the garlic, either chopped or thinly sliced, in shallow oil until crispy and golden.

 Saute the garlic over low heat is the key, as high heat will brown the garlic’s surface before the internal gets dry, resulting in the garlic that is brown but not crispy.

 When done correctly, the garlic is golden and crispy, and the oil infused with the garlic’s flavor and aroma will be used to fry the rice.

 You may not need all the oil to fry the rice.
 The excess oil can be kept for other stir-fried dishes.

 In summary, here are the steps to fry the garlic: